HiPotionQ8/XIchecklist/README.md

 <br>

 **Note**:
-1. By default anything completed is hidden from the UI, to show completed objectives (in green) edit the `settings.xml` and change the `showcompleted` to `true`
+1. By default anything completed is hidden from the UI, to show completed objectives (in green) use the command `//xic showcompleted` to toggle
 2. First load may freeze a few seconds due to first-time registering of RoEs.

 ## **Tracking**: